MP: Three get six years in jail for abetting suicide of spiritual leader Bhaiyyu Maharaj | Law-Order

 The suicide made headlines as Maharaj was a high-profile spiritual figure and some prominent politicians from Madhya Pradesh and Maharashtra were among his followers.

-In his 56-page order, Judge Soni said the deposition of prosecution witnesses proved that Puranik, Dudhade and Deshmukh were mounting pressure on Bhaiyya Maharaj to remarry (Puranik), mentally torturing him and threatening him for money (blackmailing).
+In his 56-page ruling, Judge Soni said the deposition of prosecution witnesses proved that Puranik, Dudhade and Sharad Deshmukh were mounting pressure on Bhaiyyu Maharaj to marry Puranik, and also mentally torturing him and threatening him for money.

-The judge observed Puranik was an attendant of Bhaiyyu Maharaj, thus their relationship was that of master-servant, but she used to keep her dresses with his clothes in his almirah and share the room.
-She used to sit by his side in his vehicle and prevailed over him to not marry another woman and longed to enter into wedlock with him, which shows Puranik was in a position to exert pressure on Bhaiyyu Maharaj by somehow prevailing over him, the order said.
+The court observed that Puranik was an attendant of Bhaiyyu Maharaj, thus their relationship was that of master-servant, but she used to keep her dresses in his almirah and share the room with him.

-A psychiatrist deposed in the court stating Bhaiyyu Maharaj was taking psychotropic medication along with sleeping pills.
+A psychiatrist had told the court during the trial that Bhaiyyu Maharaj was taking psychotropic medication along with sleeping pills.

-According to the police, Puranik was trying to blackmail Maharaj, who was already married, into marrying her, using some controversial chats and souvenirs which she possessed.
+According to the police, Puranik was trying to blackmail Maharaj, who was already married, into marrying her.
+Maharaj had married Ayushi Sharma after the death of his first wife Madhavi.

-The deceased had married Madhav and after her death, he had tied the knot with Dr Ayushi Sharma.
-The suicide note recovered from Maharaj's house said he was ending life due to enormous stress, and had added that, after his death, his financial power, assets and bank accounts as well as other important works should be entrusted with Vinayak Dudhade, suggesting utmost faith he had in one of the convicts.
+The suicide note recovered from his house said he was ending life due to enormous stress, and his financial rights, assets and bank accounts be entrusted to Vinayak Dudhade.
 Puranik, Dudhade and Sharad Deshmukh were arrested seven months after his death.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)